Data Center Tech

 When you register online, adding one class to your cart also adds all three courses.

-The first 12 registrants can take this course for free, thanks to grant funding.
+Thanks to grant funding, the course will only cost $227, while it lasts.
 Exam Vouchers are included with the scholarship.
 Your grant scholarship will apply at the time of checkout.

 Passing the certification exams is a required component of the course for successful completion and credit.